vincentdesmares/talk-startups-and-graphql-benefits-and-drawbacks/README.md

-# A talk on GraphQL and generated APIs
+# A talk on why GraphQL can be a good choice for Startups

 This talk is about the pertinence of GraphQL in a startup.